popphp/pop-acl/README.md

 OVERVIEW
 --------
 Pop ACL is a component of the Pop PHP Framework 2.
-It is a full-featured "hybrid" between a standard the ACL and RBAC user access concepts.
+It is a full-featured "hybrid" between the standard ACL and RBAC user access concepts.
 Beyond granting or denying basic user access, it provides support for roles, resources, inherited permissions and also assertions for fine-grain access-control.

 INSTALL
 -------